-If it is determined that excessive speed or other types of driving behavior exist that may be correctible by enforcement, a deputy from the Maricopa County Sheriff's Office can provide additional patrol and enforcement support.
+If it is determined that excessive speed or other types of driving behavior exist that may be correctible by enforcement, an officer from the Queen Creek Police Department can provide additional patrol and enforcement support.
 This type of direct contact can also aid in the education portion of the Program.